ALife-Newsletter/Newsletter/edition_006/19_OriginsOfLife_CourseReview.md

-# Origins of Life Course (by Complexity Explorer) Review
+# Course Review: Origins of Life (by Complexity Explorer)
 _By [Imy Khan](http://twitter.com/imy_tk)_

 For a couple of years now, I have sought to improve my understanding of the fields of origins of life and astrobiology, as well as refresh (and/or improve) my working knowledge of physics and chemistry as they relate to living systems.
 This desire was both a personal one (I think origins of life and astrobiology as research areas are just cool) as well as “professional”, given the overlap between those fields and Artificial Life.